hantsy/spring7-sandbox/docs/rabbitmq-client.md

 </dependencies>
 ```

-Then delcare a `JsonMapper` bean in your configuration class:
+Then declare a `JsonMapper` bean in your configuration class:

 ```java
 @Configuration(proxyBeanMethods = false)